 Throughout the school, the pupils demonstrate outstanding spiritual, moral, social and cultural awareness.
 The ethos of the school, which permeates all that it does, together with the quality of relationships in its harmonious community, makes a significant contribution to pupils’ personal development.
 It is very well supported by a very clear and detailed programme of PSHE throughout the school - ISI Inspection Report, March 2017

-Aside from our School Values- Honesty, Courtesy, Respect, Endeavour- daily life at Edenhurst offers many opportunities for moral and spiritual development.
-These include:
+Aside from our School Values- Honesty, Courtesy, Respect, Endeavour- daily life at Edenhurst offers many opportunities for pupils' moral and spiritual development.

 - The PSHCEE curriculum

 - School Assemblies

 - The School Council

 Upon joining Edenhurst each pupil becomes a member of one of our three Houses - Bridgewater, Moorcroft and Wedgwood.
 If a sibling (or parent) has previously been in one of these houses, then the pupil will join the same one.
 Merits gained by each pupil count towards the House totals and the House Cup is awarded each term to the one that has gained the most (combined) Merits and Kind & Helpful Merits for that term.

 Here at Edenhurst we value the opinions of the children in matters relating to the day-to-day running of the School.
 The School Council is a body of pupils whose business is to discuss such matters.
 It consists of the Form Captain from each of Prep 3, Prep 4, Prep 5 and Prep 6, together with one other elected representative from each of those classes.
 The Head Boy and Head Girl are also members of the School Council.